Preston-Landers/QuietPlaces/Readme.md

 location provider.
 This has the benefit of working inside the emulator and allows testing a sequence of location events without physically moving the device.

-I have started a [QuietPlacesMockLocations][mock location provider app] from the [Location Testing][sample code provided by Google].
+I have started a [mock location provider app][QuietPlacesMockLocations] from the [sample code provided by Google][Location Testing].
 Currently this has just a single hardcoded location provided by the sample code.
 We can customize that app to put in our own sequence of events, or even better, make the app retrieve the sequence from a website that we set up.
 This allows us to change the mock locations without updating the app.